 Day 1: Amsterdam to De Koog

 I took the Friday afternoon off work and we departed our house in Amsterdam just after 2:30 pm.
-I actually had both rear panniers filled and on my Santos Travelmaster for the first time.
+I actually had both rear panniers filled on my Santos Travelmaster for the first time.

 Arriving at Amsterdam Centraal Station, we took our bikes up on to the platform and loaded them onto the Intercity train to Den Helder.
-The train was reasonably empty and we could sit close to the bikes for the entire one-hour journey.
+The train was reasonably empty and we could sit close to the bikes for the one-hour journey.